AlcoholRehabHelp Logo

 online consultation

-There are a few reasons why alcohol causes diarrhea:
+There are a few reasons why you experience diarrhea after you drink alcohol:

 Alcohol enters the bloodstream moments after you take a sip.
 You’ll be able to feel its effects within minutes.

-Most alcohol absorption occurs during digestion, irritating the stomach and intestines.
+Most alcohol absorption occurs during digestion, irritating the stomach and intestines and increasing acid production.

-The effects are worse if nothing is in your stomach when you drink alcohol.
-You’ll most likely get intoxicated much faster if you haven't eaten before drinking.
+The effects worsen if you drink on an empty stomach, so you get intoxicated much faster if you haven’t eaten before drinking.

-Studies show that most people who consume 40 to 80 grams or more of sugar per day develop diarrhea.
+Studies show that most people who consume 40 to 80 grams or more of sugar daily develop diarrhea.

-Even a healthy person who consumes a moderate amount of alcohol can experience diarrhea after drinking because of the way alcohol negatively impacts the digestive system.
+Even a healthy person who consumes alcohol moderately can experience diarrhea after drinking because alcohol negatively impacts the digestive system.

-If a gluten-sensitive person consumes alcohol containing gluten, it will trigger a reaction that often includes diarrhea.
+Gluten-related allergic reactions can be triggered by particular alcohol.
+If a gluten-sensitive person consumes alcohol containing gluten, it will trigger a response that can result in diarrhea.

 Sponsored